amanrai31/NodeJS/README.md

 - The request which comes to nodeJs server 1st comes to `event-queue`. `Event-loop` look make continuous watch over event-queue `FIFO operation`
 - `Blocking(Sync) & non-blocking(Async) operations` (Non-blocking resolves normally & for blocking- a thread(from `thread pool`) is assigned to work on that task).
 Because we have limited number of treads(default =4, or equal to number of CPU-cores) so we avoid writting blocking code
-- Blocking operations(Sync) runs line by line(blocks next execution).
+- Blocking operations(Sync) runs line by line(blocks next execution - do not use `event-loop`).
 Non-blocking runs asynchronously

 ### 1st NodeJS program